ahmetb/runsd/README.md

 example, microservices), you need to fetch an identity token from the metadata service and set it as a header on the outbound request.

-With Cloud Run Proxy, this is handled for you out-of-the-box, so you don't need to change your code when you bring your services to Cloud Run (from other platforms like Kubernetes).
+With `runsd`, this is handled for you out-of-the-box, so you don't need to change your code when you bring your services to Cloud Run (from other platforms like Kubernetes) that has name-based DNS resolution:

 ![Cloud Run authentication before & after](assets/img/auth_code.png)